fullcontact/full.async/README.md

 Exception handling is an area for which core.async doesn't have an extensive support out of the box.
-If something within a `go` block throws an exception, it will be logged but the block will simply return `nil` hiding any infromation about the actual exception.
+If something within a `go` block throws an exception, it will be logged but the block will simply return `nil` hiding any information about the actual exception.
 You could wrap body of each `go` block within an exception handler but that's  not very convenient.
 Full.async provide a set of helper functions and macros for dealing with exceptions in a simple manner:

 * `go-try`: equivalent of `go` but catches any exceptions thrown and returns via resulting channel
 * `<?`, `alts?`, `<??`: equivalents of `<!`, `alts?` and `<??` but if the value
 is an exception, it will get thrown

 ## Retry Logic

-Sometimes it may be neccessary to retry certains things when they fail, especially in distributed systems. `go-retry` macro lets you achieve that, for
+Sometimes it may be necessary to retry certains things when they fail, especially in distributed systems. `go-retry` macro lets you achieve that, for
 example: